The sole source of Lost Guild ebooks!

 The Briantan soldiers sprang forward, but Hal’s voice froze them in the aisle.
 “Halt!”

 Dartulamino turned a sneering gaze on his king.
 “You do not have the right to command my Briantans.”

 Hal’s voice was as bright as the edge of a sword.
 “I have every right, Father, for they are my men as well.
 I am Defender of the Faith, am I not?
-Was I not sanctified in that duty by your own predecessor’s hand, in this very building, by the blessing of the self-same priest who elevated you to your post?”
+Was I not sanctified in that duty by your own predecessor’s hand, in this very building?”

-At first, Rani thought that the Holy Father might be outsmarted that simply.
-He clearly had not anticipated Hal staking claim to any religious title; he had rallied his men around their rebellion against secular authority.
+At first, Rani thought the Holy Father might be outsmarted that simply.
+He clearly had not anticipated Hal staking claim to any religious title.
+He had rallied his men by rebelling against secular authority.

 A part of Rani’s mind objected to Hal granting the priest his religious title.
-After all, what sort of religious man would march an army into the cathedral?
-What sort of priest would raise angry steel in the very house of the Thousand Gods?
+After all, what sort of religious man marched an army into a cathedral?
+What sort of priest raised angry steel in the very house of the Thousand Gods?

-But then, Rani glanced at the Morenians who stood nearby, at the soldiers assembled for the Rites.
-These were men sworn to preserve order, to respect their liege lord and all that he stood for.
-These were men who acted to maintain the world as they understood it, who–even though they would not shrink back from fear or terror or pain in battle–would cower at the destruction of their religious faith.
+But then, Rani glanced at the Morenian soldiers assembled for the Rites.
+These were sworn to preserve order, to respect their liege lord and all he stood for.
+These were men who acted to maintain the world as they understood it, who—even though they would not shrink back from fear or terror or pain in battle—would cower at the destruction of their religious faith.